ncatlab/nlab-content/pages/2/9/6/8/18692/content.md

 ## Definition

-Tangent bundle categories have three equivalent definitions: the first is due to Rosicky and was rediscovered/refined by [[Robin Cockett|Cockett]] and [[Geoff Cruttwell|Cruttwell]].
+Tangent bundle categories have three equivalent definitions: the first is due to [[Jiří Rosický]] and was rediscovered/refined by [[Robin Cockett|Cockett]] and [[Geoff Cruttwell|Cruttwell]].
 In his thesis, Poon Leung found an equivalent definition of tangent categories using a category structure that acts as an abstract Weil prolongation, and later [[Richard Garner]] gave a definition of a tangent category as a sort of enriched category.

 ### Classical Definition